jimmyVerdasca/exerciceHTTP/README.md

 dotenv is the module to load environnement variables stored in .env file in this project

 jsonwebtoken allows to use sign and verify methods to create and check the JWTtoken

+cuid is used to create collision safe ids.

 # How to run
 ## `npm run`